ericwindmill/flutter_by_example/angel-server/web/content/dart/1_basics/values_and_variables.md

 title: "Values and Variables"
 author: "Eric Windmill"
 category: "Dart"
-subSection: "Dart Language Tour"
+subSection: "Basic Dart Language Features"
-order: 3
+order: 1
 tags:
 - dart
-- hello world
+- variables
 ---

 The basic building block of information in your Dart program will be variables.
 Anytime you're